 Funding:

 This research was funded by the National Science Foundation in support of research experiences for undergraduates (REU).
 Additionally, this research was funded in part by grants from the National Science Foundation (IOS-1656691, IOS-1656676, IOS-1656656; OPP-1644209), the Office of Naval Research (N000141612477), the World Wildlife Fund, and a Terman Fellowship from Stanford University.
 Fieldwork in South Africa was funded by Percy Sladen Memorial Trust, Torben og Alice Frimodts grant, PADI foundation and Society of Marine Mammalogy.
 Additional Monterey Bay CATS tag deployments were funded by grants from the American Cetacean Society Monterey and San Francisco Bay chapters, and by the Meyers Trust.
-All procedures in USA and Antarctica (14809) were conducted under approval of the National Marine Fisheries Service (Permits 781-1824, 16163, 14809, 16111, 19116, 15271, 20430), Canada DFO SARA/MML 2010-01/SARA-106B, National Marine Sanctuaries (MULTI-2017-007), ACA 2015-014 and institutional IACUC committees.
-Possibly more funding info based upon our new animals.
-Sei whale work in the Falkland Islands was funded by a Darwin Plus grant (DPLUS082), and conducted under research permit R23.2018 issued by the Falkland Islands Government.
+Sei whale work in the Falkland Islands was funded by a Darwin Plus grant (DPLUS082).

 References: